tino-q/user-consents/README.md

 ## Description

-User consent management API built on NestJS (Express), typeorm and PostgreSQL.
+User consent management API built on NestJS (Express), Typeorm and PostgreSQL.

 Bundled with docker-compose.